AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Related Work

 \subsection{Device-Level Topology Generation}

 More recently, active research has explored device-level topology generation to enable fully flexible analog circuit design~\cite{chang2024lamagic, chang2025lamagic2, gao2025analoggenie, gao2025analoggenielite, li2025analogfed}.
 These approaches leverage transformer-based models to directly generate device-level circuit representations.
-However, because the sequential representations of analog circuits differ substantially from natural language, such methods typically train dedicated models from scratch rather than relying on pre-trained language models.
+However, because the sequential representations of analog circuits differ substantially from natural language, such methods typically train dedicated models rather than relying on pre-trained language models.
 LaMAGIC~\cite{chang2024lamagic, chang2025lamagic2}, a pioneering work in this category, proposes training a new model for device-level topology generation.
-While effective within its target domain, LaMAGIC is limited to generating a single circuit type, namely power converter.
+While effective within its target domain, it is limited to a single circuit type, specifically power converters.

-AnalogGenie~\cite{gao2025analoggenie, gao2025analoggenielite} demonstrates that a single model can generate multiple types of analog circuits at the device level.
-However, AnalogGenie lacks explicit control over circuit functionality, which limits its applicability in practical analog design scenarios.
-Moreover, to train a high-quality topology generation model that produces a high ratio of electrically valid circuits, AnalogGenie relies on human-in-the-loop reinforcement learning, where expert designers evaluate generated circuits and provide feedback during training.
+AnalogGenie~\cite{gao2025analoggenie, gao2025analoggenielite} extends this line of work by training a single model on a dataset covering multiple circuit types, enabling broader topology generation.
+However, to train a high-quality topology generation model that produces a high ratio of electrically valid circuits, AnalogGenie relies on HITL reinforcement learning, where expert designers evaluate generated circuits and provide feedback during training.
 In this process, the criteria for quality evaluation are not explicitly defined and are largely dependent on individual expert judgment, thereby limiting reproducibility and scalability.
+Moreover, its device-pin-level graph representation encourages memorization rather than structural generalization.

 In summary, enabling fully flexible analog circuit topology design ultimately requires device-level topology generation.
-To overcome the limitations of existing device-level approaches and make them practical, there is a clear need for a topology generation framework that can both generate diverse circuit types with controllable functionality and support a fully automated training procedure.
+To overcome the limitations of existing approaches, there is a clear need for a topology generation framework that ensures high electrical validity without HITL training and promotes topological novelty without memorization.